 We may think porn actors and actresses love to have sex but reality is they don’t.
 Many are coming from abusive backgrounds, therefore we need to re-change our focus and realize behind the act is a real person with real emotions.
 We need to learn to honor and change how we see women and men; putting our compassion before our lust.

-Desire is beautiful and it takes place between consenting, mentally mature people; lust on the other hand is animalistic and denigrating.
+Desire is beautiful if it takes place between consenting, mentally mature people; lust on the other hand is animalistic and denigrating.
 Do you want to contribute to abuse?
 I am all for embracing our sexuality but never at the expense of another soul!